Bryan E. Burns: Career

 Upon earning his PhD in Classical art and archaeology, Burns joined the faculty at the University of Southern California until 2008 when he accepted a position at Wellesley College.
 Within his first few years at Wellesley, Burns earned a fellowship at Harvard University's Center for Hellenic Studies.
 He also published his first book, a reimagination of his thesis titled Mycenaean Greece, Mediterranean Commerce, and the Formation of Identity which focused on the perception, formation, and development of Mycenaean identity.
 The book later earned the 2014 James R. Wiseman Book Award from the Archaeological Institute of America.

-As co-director of the Eastern Boeotia Archaeological Project, Burns also spent his summer with students excavating a Bronze Age settlement in Greece.
-In July 2014, Burns took five North American female students to Greece as part of an international team of 50 scholars and students that participated in a six weeks excavation project at Eleon.
+As co-director of the Eastern Boeotia Archaeological Project, Burns also spends his summer with students excavating a Bronze Age settlement in Greece.
+Burns regularly takes students from Wellesley college to Greece through the Eastern Boeotia Archaeological Project Field School as part of an international team of scholars and students that participate in the excavation project at Eleon.